 Outstanding Court Judgements/Writs

-If these court judgements have been finalised and ordered in the courts for you to pay, dependent on who placed the judgement on your file and for how much will be dependent on whether you could still obtain a car loan approval without finalising your judgement or writ.
+If these court judgments have been finalised and ordered in the courts for you to pay, dependent on who placed the judgment on your file and for how much will be dependent on whether you could still obtain a car loan approval without finalising your judgment or writ.
 Some supporting documentation may be required and if you are still appealing this in the courts with good reason may also be overlooked by some lenders.